 See Records reference for more information about the standardized records.

-Crypto resolver doesn't have any built-in record value validation when it is updated for two reasons:
+Resolver doesn't have built-in record value validation when it is updated for two reasons:

 Any validation would require additional gas to be paid

-Solidity is a special-purpose programming language that doesn't have any built-in data validation tools like Regular Expressions
+Solidity is a special-purpose programming language that doesn't have built-in data validation tools like Regular Expressions

-Any domain management application must perform record format validation before submitting a transaction.
+Any domain management application should perform record format validation before submitting a transaction.
 However, there is no guarantee that all management applications will do it correctly.
-That is why records must be validated when the domain is resolved too.
+For this reason, records should be validated when the domain is resolved too.

 Domain resolution configuration at a low level requires 3 configuration parameters:

 Ethereum CHAIN ID